 More recently, Bloomberg’s Narae Kim and Kana Nishizawa stated that “Apple’s pricey new phone means it looks a lot like Louis Vuitton.”
 They were referring to the iPhone X. And it is precisely here – the likening of Apple to Louis Vuitton and equating luxury status as a result – that we see a divide.

-At least some, let’s call them luxury purists (they are the individuals who likely subscribe to the tenets of the 24 Anti-Laws of Marketing), would argue that Louis Vuitton – the Paris-based brand that got its start in the mid-1800’s selling travel trunks and other luggage which was handmade in its workshop in France – while once a luxury brand, is, in 2018, much more squarely in the market of premium-priced goods.
+At least some, let us call them luxury purists (they are the individuals who likely subscribe to the tenets of the 24 Anti-Laws of Marketing), would argue that Louis Vuitton – the Paris-based brand that got its start in the mid-1800’s selling travel trunks and other luggage which was handmade in its workshop in France – while once a luxury brand, is, in 2018, much more squarely in the market of premium-priced goods.
 It is not, they would argue, a luxury goods brand, regardless of the price points.

 The rationale is this: Louis Vuitton’s logo-covered, canvas-coated accessories – which bring in most of the revenue for the brand – are ubiquitous and accessible to a certain degree (i.e., there is not a wildly limited number of them in circulation; there is not a certain amount of money that must be spent on other Louis Vuitton goods before a consumer is able to purchase any of the most coveted bags; and there is not a waiting list for many – if any – of its bags).
-Save for the brand’s custom creations, which ring in at about 500 or so annually, Louis Vuitton’s goods are manufactured in an increasing number of factories in various locales in what will soon be as little as two weeks.
+Save for the brand’s custom creations, which ring in at about 500 or so annually, Louis Vuitton’s goods are manufactured in an increasing number of factories in various locales, from the U.S. to Romania, in what will soon be as little as two weeks.

 Apple products are, as no small number of analysts have noted, similar.
 While they are priced at a premium, they are abundant in the market, accessible (if you have the cash, you can walk right into an Apple store on any day, save for the initial new iPhone drop day once very year or so, and buy an iPhone, iPad, watch, or computer), and they are churned out in factories in China.